oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 If this property is absent, it **SHALL** default to `true`.

-> EXAMPLE: In this example, a tool allows the user to enable or disable rules or notifications:
+> EXAMPLE 1: In this example, a tool allows the user to enable or disable rules or notifications:
 >
 >     SecurityScanner --disable "SEC4002,SEC4003" --enable SEC6012